korzio/jjv-instance/NEW_STRUCTURE.md

 - Added Measured
 - Describe All measurements

+## Google Closure Advanced

+- features
+- what is used
+- why still need optimizations

 ### Todo Optimizations List

 - generatedNonRefFunctions 1377, generatedFunctionsUsed 3003 - make fn.if function, and transport scope/context/state to generate function